mangelesEG/fullstackopen-course/part1/README.md

 > [!IMPORTANT]
- > The folder unicafe --> exercises 1.1.-1.2 as folder unicafe
+ > Exercises 1.1.-1.2 as folder unicafe